-There were the sacred writings of the Zarathustrians, later called Avesta.'
-If Mani considered them to have been composed by scholars of the founder of that religion, this was due to a tradition, according to which the Avesta was written by Jamaspa, Zarathustra's disciple and son-in-law.
-Mani therefore knew of the existence of the Avesta, and probably also had limited knowledge of its contents.
+There the sacred writings were of Zarathustrians, later called Avesta.'
+If considered them to have been composed by scholars of the founder of that religion, this was due to a tradition, according to which the Avesta was written by Jamaspa, Zarathustra's disciple and son-in-law.
+Mani therefore knew of the existence of Avesta. and probably also had limited knowledge of its contents.
 But he could not distinguish the original hymns of the prophets from the mass of more recent literature.
 He was not yet familiar with the collection and editing, which had become fundamental, of all the writings of the Avesta, which was carried out in those years.